UNIQUE MENS WEDDING BANDS

-Dear brides: please don't hate me too much for suggesting these two amazing ring designs.
+Dear brides: please don't hate us too much for suggesting this amazing basketball themed ring design.

-The design of these sports themed gold wedding bands has a classic appeal.
-I could especially see myself wearing the basketball ring.
-Of course, the fact that I've watched NBA basketball for over 20 years could have something to do with it!
+The design of this basketball themed gold wedding band has a classic appeal.
+Andew could especially see himself wearing the basketball ring.
+Of course, the fact that he's watched NBA games for over 25 years could have something to do with it!

-Definitely consider these as a #1 draft pick for your man's wedding ring!
+Definitely consider this a #1 draft pick for your man's wedding ring!

 Cracked Soil Textured Ring